Sayvai/python-django-littlelemon/README.md

 # Full Stack LittleLemon Restaurant Reservation System

-This is a simple full-stack restaurant reservation system, which is developed using Python, and Django, as part of a Meta Back-End Developer Developer Professional Certificate program.
+This is a simple full-stack restaurant table reservation system, which is developed using Python, and Django, as part of a Meta Back-End Developer Developer Professional Certificate program to acquire the necessary skills to become a full-stack developer, focusing on in particular Python, as well as the Django Web / REST Framework, to build inevitably build out a full-stack application.

 ## Installation and Setup